 - Baking at high altitude: You will likely need to increase the water anywhere from 15-60 grams, depending on how high above sea level you are.
 You may also find that a higher protein bread flour works better for you!

-You can, but you'll still need to use commercial yeast to help with the speed of the recipe.
+- Incorporating sourdough starter or discard: You can do this but you'll still need to use commercial yeast to help with the speed of the recipe.
 Use 100 grams 100% hydration sourdough discard or fed starter, reduce the amount of water to 375 grams, and reduce the amount of flour to 450 grams.
 Everything else remains the same!

 TL;DR — Recipe Summary